Telecoms, radiocomms and broadcasting equipment: international trade regulations

 If you don’t use the CE mark when required, you may be instructed to remove your products from sale until they’re properly marked.
 If there are safety concerns, you could be fined or even imprisoned.

 As an importer or exporter in the telecoms, radiocomms and broadcasting equipment sector, you can turn to a range of bodies for help and information.

 The government organisation with primary responsibility for providing trade support to UK exporters is UKTI.
 UKTI has an impartial global presence in countries throughout the world and helps businesses realise their international potential through knowledge transfer and ongoing partnership support.

 In addition to UKTI, other government bodies that provide business support in the telecoms, radiocomms and broadcasting equipment sector include:

-- HMRC - find more information about importing and exporting
+- HM Revenue and Customs - find more information about importing and exporting

 - Department for Culture, Media and Sport (DCMS) - you can find out about broadcasting policy and the UK’s broadcasting framework on the DCMS website